Biometric Residence Permit (BRP)

 From 6 April 2022 you will not be able to use your BRP to confirm your right to work or rent.
 You’ll need to prove your right to work online or prove your right to rent online instead.
 You will still be able to use your BRP to confirm your identity, your right to study and your right to any public services or benefits.

-You’ll usually get a BRP if you:
+Up to the 31st December 2024, you’ll usually get a physical BRP if you:

 You do not have to apply separately for a BRP.